idle-meerkat/sdevwiki-fork/Link-Aggregation-(LAG).md

 * Only the bond configuration mechanism is supported.
 * Only LACP 802.3ad operational mode is supported.
 * The switchport sw1pX must have admin down state in order to add it to LAG (Linux limitation)
-* Enslaving a port to the LAG device that already has an upper device is not supported.
+* Binding a port to the LAG device that already has an upper device is not supported.
 * Changing speed/auto-negotiation on a LAG interface is not supported.
 The speed should be manually changed on all members.
 (Linux limitation)
 * LAG ACL is not supported.
 * Changing the MTU of a port which is part of LAG affects (rewrites) the LAG MTU setting for this port.